A Small Hand Pump

 Hundreds of water-holes and hand pumps have been installed, mainly in the centre of villages, to ensure that more families have access and can benefit from these hand pumps.

 Ehsaas has installed 5,917 Water Pumps to date – Thank You.

 A Small Hand Pump installed in an isolated area of interior Sindh costs £235

-A Large Water Pump installed in an isolated area of Tharparkar District or Interior Punjab costs £550
+A Large Hand Pump installed in an isolated area of Tharparkar District or Interior Punjab costs £550